lukebemishprojects/DocumentedDFU/README.md

 Clone this repository and run the `setup` task.
 This will create folders with `modified` and `clean` DFU versions, and apply the javadoc patches to the `modified` version.
-Make any modifications you would like to the `modified` version, and then run `generatePatches` to generate patches from the modified version.
+Make any modifications you would like to the `modified` version, and then run `generatePatches` to generate doc patches (JSON representations of added/changed docs) from the modified version.